UAMLDA/ComputingInformation/UAMLDA-Elgato_Tutorial.md

 The following script is `submit.sh`.
 It shows the simplest way of requesting resources on Elgato.

 ```
-\#!/bin/bash
+#!/bin/bash

-\#BSUB -n 2
+#BSUB -n 2
-\#BSUB -R "span[ptile=16]"
+#BSUB -R "span[ptile=16]"
-\#BSUB -R gpu
+#BSUB -R gpu
-\#BSUB -q "windfall"
+#BSUB -q "windfall"
-\#BSUB -o GradNorm_clean.out
+#BSUB -o GradNorm_clean.out
-\#BSUB -e GradNorm_clean.err
+#BSUB -e GradNorm_clean.err
-\#BSUB -J GradNorm_clean
+#BSUB -J GradNorm_clean

-\#---------------------------------------------------------------------
+#---------------------------------------------------------------------
-\# Load "singularity 2.3.1, which is crucial to run tensorflow application on Tensorflow"
+# Load "singularity 2.3.1, which is crucial to run tensorflow application on Tensorflow"
 module load singularity/2.3.1

-\# Use this cd command to enter the directory where you want to run the application (usually where you store the .py script.
+# Use this cd command to enter the directory where you want to run the application (usually where you store the .py script.
 This directory is the directory where the output .out file and .err file stored.
 The following directory is only an example.
 Please modify it accordingly.)
 cd /home/u15/zhengzhongliang/Projects

-\# Use singulartiy as the python interpreter on elgato and run `My_Python_Script.py`
+# Use singulartiy as the python interpreter on elgato and run `My_Python_Script.py`
   singularity run --nv /unsupported/singularity/tensorflow/tensorflow_gpu-1.2.0-cp35/tf_gpu-1.2.0-cp35-cuda8-cudnn51.img My_Python_Script.py

-\# Here `--nv` indicates that the application will require the use of GPUs.
+# Here `--nv` indicates that the application will require the use of GPUs.
-\# tf_gpu-1.2.0-cp35-cuda8-cudnn51.img is a TensorFlow image which is prepared by the HPC staff and immediately available on Elgato.
+# tf_gpu-1.2.0-cp35-cuda8-cudnn51.img is a TensorFlow image which is prepared by the HPC staff and immediately available on Elgato.
 You can access that using the directory above, or you can copy it to your own directory.
 ```

 The header of this `submit.sh` file is queue request.
 The usage of each line is listed as following:
 ```
-\#BSUB -n 2
+#BSUB -n 2
 ```
 We will apply for 2 GPUs for our job.
 Elgato has 128 NVIDIA K20X GPUs, and it has 64 cores, which means each core has 2 GPUs.
 And these 2 GPUs in a core has shared memory.
 So communication between the 2 GPUs in the same core does not require Message Passing Interface (MPI).

 ```
-\#BSUB -R "span[ptile=16]"
+#BSUB -R "span[ptile=16]"
 ```
 The 128 GPUs on Elgato are divided into 8 piles, with each pile consisting 16 GPUs.
 The exact meaning of this sentence is not very clear.
 But according to experience, setting ptile to 16 usually makes the tasks go well.

 ```
-\#BSUB -R gpu
+#BSUB -R gpu
 ```
 Specify we want to use GPU on Elgato.

 ```
-\#BSUB -q "windfall"
+#BSUB -q "windfall"
 ```
 This is the priority of our job. `windfall` has the lowest priority.
-And one drawback of windfall is that, if you submit multiple jobs to Elgato consecutively under windfall, the tasks may not be terminated half way.
+And one drawback of windfall is that, if you submit multiple jobs to Elgato consecutively under windfall, the tasks may be terminated half way.
 So if possible, please require the HPC staff to add you to a `standard` queue.
 This way you are able to use more resource on Elgato.

 ```
-\#BSUB -o GradNorm_clean.out
+#BSUB -o GradNorm_clean.out
 ```
 After finishing execution, Elgato will generate the output file of the task.
 And the output file's name will be `GradNorm_clean.out`.

 ```
-\#BSUB -e GradNorm_clean.err
+#BSUB -e GradNorm_clean.err
 ```
 The error message will be included in the file named `GradNorm_clean.err`.

 ```
-\#BSUB -J GradNorm_clean
+#BSUB -J GradNorm_clean
 ```
 Your task will appear in Elgato system with the name of `GradNorm_clean`